 Novice Policy Debate Rules

-- Novice students may rearrange the organization of evidence and modify tags, underlining, and highlighting, but they may not add new arguments and/or change the content of the arguments in the packet.
+3. Novice students may rearrange the organization of evidence and modify tags, underlining, and highlighting, but they may not add new arguments and/or change the content of the arguments in the packet.
 Students may also find new evidence to support existing packet arguments but not change the fundamental intent of the argument.
+In general, if an argument involves “one card from this file, and one card from that file,” etc., it is not allowed.